FCh99/NotificationSpy/README.md

 # NotificationSpy
-Currently unfinishedwork: captures notifications with a Service implementing onNotificationListenerService and printing them to screen.
-The current issue is that it works and show no errors, but it does not show any notificatio, not sure why maybe it is because I am not receiving notifications at all ¡¡
+Currently unfinished but you can load it and shows no errors: captures notifications with a Service implementing onNotificationListenerService and printing them to screen.
+The current issue is that it works and show no errors upon launching nor on debugging, but it does not show any notification on screen...maybe it is because I am not receiving notifications at all during the launching of the app ¡¡